While global attitudes to cannabis are changing, other recreational substances are coming under greater scrutiny, both

 Poppers are liquid substances in the group of chemicals called alkyl nitrates.
 In the past, poppers were amyl nitrates, but now isopropyl nitrate and butyl nitrate are more common.

 They were first available in the 1800s as amyl nitrates and were for treating angina (chest pains).
 Poppers used to be sold in glass vials which made a popping noise when crushed.
 This is where the name ‘poppers’ comes from.

-Nowadays, poppers are available online in small 10-30 ml bottles and are typically sniffed or inhaled for use as a recreational drug.
+Nowadays, poppers are available online in the UK in small 10-30 ml bottles and are typically sniffed or inhaled for use as a recreational drug.
 Because of their distinctive aroma, poppers are marketed as room deodorizers, room aromas and air fresheners.

 What Do Poppers Do?